g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 ##### Geo-constraints
-**The online editing function also allows you to manage geo-constraints that allow the user to view and/or edit features only if they intersect or are contained within specific features of a second polygonal layer.**
+**The online editing function also allows you to manage geo-constraints that allow the user to insert/modify features only if they intersect or are contained within specific features of a second polygonal layer.**

-This setting is also available for the AnonymousUser user

 To activate a geographical constraint, you must click, always at the level of the list of project layers, on the **`Manage Geo-Constraints` icon** ![](images/manual/icon_constraints.png) which will appear once the online editing function is activated.